scramjs/express-web-components/README.md

 `callbacks?: (req: express.Request, res: express.Response, next: express.NextFunction) => any[]`

-A list of callback functions to be invoked on a matching request.
+An optional list of callback functions to be invoked on a matching request.

 ## `<express-router></express-router>`